 5.1 Delivery costs.
 The costs of delivery will be as displayed to you on our website.

 5.2 When we will provide the goods.
-We will deliver the goods to you as soon as reasonably possible and in any event within 30 days after the day on which we accept your order.
+We will deliver the goods to you as soon as possible and in any event, within 30 days after the day we accept your order.

 5.3 We are not responsible for delays outside our control.
-If our supply of the goods is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay.
-Provided we do this we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any goods you have paid for but not received.
+If delivery of the goods is delayed by an event outside our control, we will contact you as soon as possible to let you know and we will take steps to minimise the impact of the delay.
+Provided we do this, we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any goods you have paid for but not received.

 5.4 If you are not at home when the goods are delivered.
 If no one is available at your address to take delivery and the goods cannot be posted through your letterbox, we will make a maximum of two more attempts to deliver the goods.
 After the third delivery attempt, we will leave you a note informing you of how to rearrange delivery or collect the goods from a local depot.

 5.6 When you become responsible for the goods.
-Goods will be your responsibility from the time we deliver the goods to the address you gave us or you collect it from us.
+Goods will be your responsibility from the time we deliver the goods to the address or you collect them from us.